Rayjun0525/any2pg/README.md

 The script will recursively search for `*.sql` files in the input directory, translate each file, and write the PostgreSQL version to the output directory.
 When `execute.enabled` is true the converted query is executed against PostgreSQL and the result or error is printed.
 When `meta.enabled` is true general SQL patterns are stored in `meta.path` to improve future translations.
+Use `-p` to display progress and `--log-dir` to save logs of the conversion process.

 Stored patterns are kept in a JSON file and automatically deduplicated: